top of page

 Why Treatment Matters

-Without proper care, diabetic ulcers can lead to:
+Without timely treatment, diabetic foot ulcers can lead to:

 Signs & Descriptions of Diabetic Foot Ulcers